 Lenni Lenape Park consists of approximately 30 acres.
 We continue to construct improvements included in the Master Site Plan, as funded with grants or other funding sources.
-Currently the park consists of playground equipment, an 18-hole disc golf course, half-mile macadam walking paths with benches sporadically placed along the path, wooded area trails, two open-air pavilions, bathroom facilities and picnic tables.
-The macadam walking path is scheduled to be extended by the end of 2023 to become a three-quarter mile path.
+Currently, the park consists of playground equipment, an 18-hole disc golf course, approximately one mile macadam walking path with benches sporadically placed along the path, wooded area trails, two open-air pavilions, bathroom facilities and picnic tables.

 Certain municipalities across Pennsylvania must comply with the new state and federal clean water regulations to reduce stormwater pollution.
 To comply with these unfunded mandates, North Lebanon Township must expand its existing Municipal Separate Storm Sewer (MS4) program and construct stormwater management projects designed to reduce stormwater pollution discharges (sediment) to our local waterways by 10% over the next five years.
 The cost of the stormwater management program and associated projects is expected to cost North Lebanon Township over \$1,000,000 over the next five years.
-The Township has joined the Lebanon County Stormwater Consortium, which consists of six municipalities (Annville Township, City of Lebanon, Cleona Borough Authority, North Cornwall, North Lebanon and South Lebanon Townships.).
+The Township has joined the Lebanon County Stormwater Consortium, which consists of six municipalities (Annville Township, City of Lebanon, Cleona Borough Authority, North Cornwall, North Lebanon and South Lebanon Townships).

 In Pennsylvania, the Second-Class Township Code authorizes assessment of reasonable and uniform fees to construct, operate and maintain stormwater management facilities, systems and management plans.
 A fee is necessary for North Lebanon Township to fund its stormwater management program because tax revenues are not enough to cover the considerable costs brought about by the new regulations.
 The stormwater fee applies to all developed properties in the Township regardless of a property's tax status for the payment of real estate taxes.
-In 2023, all single-family residential (SFR) parcels will receive an annual bill of \$40.
+In 2024, all single-family residential (SFR) parcels received an annual bill of \$40.
 There has been no increase in this fee from the original adoption in 2018.
 All non-SFRs will be charged a fee pursuant to a specific formula which accounts for the total impervious cover on the property.
 In general, the more impervious cover on a non-SFR property, the higher the fee.
 The fee will be billed quarterly to non-SFRs that are assigned an ERU of six or higher.

 The Township continues to place 100% or more of the required Minimum Municipal Obligation in the two defined benefit pension plans.
-As of the latest Actuarial Valuation Report dated January 1, 2021, the Police Pension Plan is 87.8% funded and the Non-Uniformed Employee Pension Plan is 88.3% funded.
+As of the latest Actuarial Valuation Report dated January 1, 2023, the Police Pension Plan is 101.8% funded and the Non-Uniformed Employee Pension Plan is 100.7% funded.